aymanhaque/Cross-Mart/README.md

 ## Example Use Case

-- Alice lives in France and wants a Japanese gadget not sold locally.
+- Alicia lives in France and wants a Japanese gadget not sold locally.
-- Bob is traveling from Japan to France soon.
+- Kuro is traveling from Japan to France soon.
 - Alice posts a request for the gadget on OuterBuddy.
 - Bob sees the request, buys the gadget in Japan, and brings it to France.
 - Upon arrival, Bob meets Alice and sells her the gadget at a fair price, avoiding hefty import fees.